elucian/bee/syntax/keywords.md

 | cover    | Associated with trial to patch other errors
 | final    | Associated with trial to finalize the trial block
 | ready    | Close when or trial control blocks
+| local    | Start a local context for a block statement
+| begin    | Start unconditional anonymous block
+| with     | Start qualifier suppression block

 ## Interruption keywords